 Key Considerations in 1031 Exchanges With a Qualified Intermediary

-In order for the Taxpayer to receive total deferral of gain and the associated tax liability, the Taxpayer must:
+In order for the taxpayer to receive total deferral of gain and the associated tax liability, the taxpayer must:

-Acquire only like-kind property.
+(3) acquire only like-kind property.

 If any of these requirements are not met, there will be tax consequences.
-Any cash pulled out by the Taxpayer (including the initial down payment) will be treated as taxable boot.
+Any cash pulled out by the taxpayer (including the initial down payment) will be treated as taxable boot.

 Taxpayers must acquire their replacement property by the earlier of:

-The due date for the Taxpayer's tax return for the year in which the relinquished property was transferred (including all extensions).
+(2) the due date for the taxpayer’s tax return for the year in which the relinquished property was transferred (including all extensions).

 Stay up to date on the 1031 exchange industry, sign up for updates here.